Is this your child's symptom?

 - Fussiness often gets better with gum massage.
 If not, you can give an acetaminophen product (such as Tylenol).
 If age over 6 months, another choice is an ibuprofen product (such as Advil).
 Just do this for one or two days.
 (Reason: Frequent use can cause liver or kidney damage).

-- Teething Gels: Not Advised
+- Teething Gels: Do Not Use

 - You can get special teething gels without a prescription.

 - Reason: Benzocaine can cause choking, bluish skin and allergic reactions.
+It can be very harmful if used during the first 2 years of life.

 - Also, teething gels only give brief pain relief.